How to Make Passive Income with a Job Board

 Niche Job Boards: Overview

-Generally, focusing on a specific area can help you become an authority in that space.
+Generally, focusing on specific job board ideas can help you become an authority in that space.
 It also makes things easier to manage.

 Let’s take the ProBlogger job board, for example.
 Darren Rowse could have easily accepted any darn job under the sun, but he only allows writing / blogging / editing listings.